volcano-sh/volcano/README.md

 ![volcano](docs/images/volcano-intro.png)

+## Talks

+You can watch industry experts talking about Volcano in different International Conferences over [here.](https://volcano.sh/talk/)

 ## Quick Start Guide

 The easiest way to deploy Volcano is to use the Helm chart.
 Volcano can be deployed by cloning code and also by adding helm repo.